gelokatil/gelokatil/README.md

 ## Hello 👋

-My name is Gelo, I'm from Spain and I'm an sysadmin/cloudadmin.
+I'm from Spain and I'm an sysadmin/cloudadmin.

 * Currently working for [@ceu](https://www.ceu.es) as a Staff sysadmin